NDevTK/GoogleAPIClient/README.md

 ### Replay & Export

+- **WebSocket Console**: Click any WebSocket log entry to open an interactive console — shows connection status (OPEN/CLOSED), message history, and a composer to send messages through the live socket.
 - **Session-Aware Replay**: Executes requests in the target page's context via `PAGE_FETCH` relay, automatically attaching cookies and session state.
 - **Form Builder**: Auto-generated input fields from learned schemas — text inputs, enum dropdowns (from AST value constraints and observed traffic), nested message expansion, repeated field support.
 - **Auto-Determined Encoding**: Content-Type and body mode (form/raw/GraphQL) set automatically from schema or replayed request headers.
 - **Field Renaming**: Click the pencil icon to rename any field or parameter.
 Names persist in IndexedDB across sessions.
+- **HAR Export**: Download the visible request log as a HAR 1.2 file for use with Burp Suite, ZAP, or browser DevTools.
 - **Export Formats**: curl, fetch (JavaScript), Python (requests library).
 - **OpenAPI Export**: Service-level export as OpenAPI 3.0.3 with learned schemas, field aliases, and `x-field-number` extensions for protobuf round-trip.
 - **OpenAPI Import**: Import OpenAPI/Swagger specs to pre-populate schemas, merging with locally-learned data.